swefpifh/StreamAvatars_AutoSpeak/README.md

 # Stream Avatars - Auto Speaking for Avatar's Bubble
 ##### :speech_balloon: Script for *Stream Avatars* by swefpifh#0026
-The purpose of this script is to allow the configurable appearance of stars to be retrieved.
+A small script to make your avatar speak during the live show.
+Only in the speech bubble and not in the Twitch chat.

 ### myAvatarBubbleTextActivated
 >- **true** 🠚 Activate the script. (*Default*)